 If you have severe toothache when it dental practice is not open then follow these simple steps.

 If you are over 16 years old take painkillers such as paracetamol or ibuprofen, these can help to reduce pain and discomfort was do while waiting for your emergency dental appointment.
 You may also find that a cold compress applied directly over the area onto your cheek can help to reduce the pain, please do not apply ice directly to your tooth as this will increase pain!

-Unfortunately the only thing you can then do is to visit a dentist.
+Unfortunately, the only thing you can then do is to visit a dentist.
 Your dentist will then discover the cause of the pain and treat this cause.
-You will normally find that we can get you out of pain very quickly in one appointment, the dental emergency number to call for our dental practice in Euston, London is 0207 679 7186
+You will normally find that we can get you out of pain very quickly with one appointment, the dental emergency number to call for our dental practice in Euston, London is 0207 679 7186